coralproject/ask-wp-plugin/README.md

 Ask is an open source product brought to you by The Coral Project.
 Find out more about Coral and the tools we build here: https://coralproject.net

-### Installing the Ask Wordpress Plugin
+### Installing the Ask WordPress Plugin

+Ask integrates seamless with WordPress.

+First, you have to install Ask on a server, so that the admin and user data can be stored.
+For install information see https://docs.coralproject.net/products/ask/, and email jeff@mozillafoundation.org if you have any questions.

-Ask integrates seamless with Wordpress.
-Once you have Ask installed on your own infrastructure (see: https://github.com/coralproject/ask-install), follow these steps:
+When you have Ask installed, follow these instructions:

 1. Download the ask-wp-plugin as a zip file by clicking 'Clone or Download' in the top right on this page, then 'Download Zip'